 Vitamin C (Ascorbic acid)

 You need vitamin C for the growth and repair of tissues in all parts of your body.
 It helps the body make collagen, an important protein used to make skin, cartilage, tendons, ligaments, and blood vessels.
 Vitamin C is needed for healing wounds, and for repairing and maintaining bones and teeth.
+It also helps the body absorb iron from nonheme sources.

 Vitamin C is an antioxidant, along with vitamin E, beta-carotene, and many other plant-based nutrients.
 Antioxidants block some of the damage caused by free radicals, substances that damage DNA.
-The build-up of free radicals over time may contribute to the aging process and the development of health conditions such as cancer, heart disease, and arthritis.
+The build up of free radicals over time may contribute to the aging process and the development of health conditions such as cancer, heart disease, and arthritis.

 It’s rare to be seriously deficient in vitamin C, although evidence suggests that many people may have low levels of vitamin C. Smoking cigarettes lowers the amount of vitamin C in the body, so smokers are at a higher risk of deficiency.